+DSL - Jill Pullen - Assistant Head EYFS Leader Deputy DSL's -

-DSL - Kathryn Swales - Headteacher Deputy DSL's - Daniel Walker - Deputy Headteacher Kate Brewis - Assistant Head/SENCO Jill Pullan - Assistant Head/Early Years Sarah Arthur - Inclusion Manager
+Kathryn Swales - Headteacher Daniel Walker - Deputy Headteacher

+Kate Brewis - Assistant Head/SENCO Sarah Arthur - Inclusion Manager Out of hours contact - Kathryn Swales 07837201065

-- The DSL and will all receive training to the same standard.
+- The DSL and Deputy DSL's will all receive training to the same standard.
 They will undertake training specifically for DSL's at least every two years.
 They will update their safeguarding knowledge regularly. - The DSL will ensure that the Child Protection Policy is kept up to date and is communicated with staff.
 The will ensure that the school complies with the Public Sector Equality duty.
 They will make sure that all staff adhere to the Positive Discipline Policy and the Staff Code of Conduct. - The DSL will ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children. - The DSL will provide annual training for all staff and regular safeguarding updates. - The DSL will ensure all staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR, including understanding that 'safeguarding of children and individuals at risk' is a processing condition that allows practitioners to share special category personal data.
 This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - The DSL will ensure that there is an appropriate preventative curriculum in place throughout school, to include online safety and relationships education (including the following topics taught in an age appropriate way.
 Healthy and respectful relationships boundaries and consent stereotyping, prejudice and equality body confidence and self-esteem how to recognise an abusive relationship, including coercive and controlling behaviour the concepts of, and laws relating to sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called 'honour'-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and what constitutes sexual harassment and sexual violence and why these are always unacceptable).